ansible/awx/docs/docsite/rst/administration/social_auth.rst

 Account authentication can be configured in the AWX User Interface and saved to the PostgreSQL database.
 For instructions, refer to the :ref:`ag_configure_awx` section.

-Account authentication in AWX can be configured to centrally use OAuth2, while enterprise-level account authentication can be configured for :ref:`Azure <ag_auth_azure>`, :ref:`RADIUS <ag_auth_radius>` as a source for authentication information.
-See :ref:`ag_ent_auth` for more detail.

-For websites, such as Microsoft Azure, Google or GitHub, that provide account information, account information is often implemented using the OAuth standard.
-OAuth is a secure authorization protocol which is commonly used in conjunction with account authentication to grant 3rd party applications a "session token" allowing them to make API calls to providers on the user’s behalf.

-The :ref:`RADIUS <ag_auth_radius>` distributed client/server system allows you to secure networks against unauthorized access and can be implemented in network environments requiring high levels of security while maintaining network access for remote users.

 .. _ag_auth_github: